Location: DIBIT1 A2, Floor 4, Room 36

 Full professor, Università Vita-Salute San Raffaele

-Roberto Sitia contributed to the discovered some of the molecular mechanisms that allow cells to secrete abundant proteins of the highest quality for the desired time.
-Having concentrated on antibodies, his findings have important implications in biotechnology (production of human proteins) and medicine (treatment of myeloma and ER storage disorders).
+Roberto Sitia contributed to the discovery of some of the molecular mechanisms that allow cells to secrete abundant proteins of the highest quality for the desired time.
+Having focused on antibodies, his findings have important implications in biotechnology (production of human proteins) and medicine (treatment of myeloma and ER storage disorders).
+Sitia’s contributions includes:

 - Discovery of thiol-mediate retention, a mechanisms of protein quality control in the secretory pathway, by which an exposed thiol acts as a 3-way switch to coordinate assembly, retention or degradation of secretory proteins.